aws/karpenter-provider-aws/website/content/en/preview/tasks/pod-density.md

 Pod density is the number of pods per node.

 Kubernetes has a default limit of 110 pods per node.
-Karpener shares this default.
+If you are using the EKS Optimized AMI on AWS, the [number of pods is limited by instance type](https://github.com/awslabs/amazon-eks-ami/blob/master/files/eni-max-pods.txt) in the default configuration.

 ## Max Pods